-This is the last in a series of videos of veterans talking about what coming home meant to them.
+Over the next couple days we’ll share videos of veterans talking about what coming home meant to them.

 If you’re interested in learning more about veterans’ recovery from trauma, MacArthur “Genius Grant” recipient and psychiatrist Dr. Jonathan Shay will give a free keynote on the trials of homecoming at 6 p.m., Wednesday, May 13, at Wells Conference Center at the University of Maine.